 - Bread can make a lot of people feel very tired shortly after eating, so try to cut down on sandwiches and see if that makes a difference.

-- Boost your running energy by eating the recommended portions of vegetables or fruit per day.
+- Eat the recommended portions of vegetables or fruit per day.

 - Try not to rely on alcohol as a means of unwinding during the evening.
 It has very negative effects physically in terms of muscle recovery, weight gain and on sleep patterns.
 Or, if you can’t give it up, try and have a glass of wine rather than the whole bottle.